mayerrobert/jmurmel/murmel-langref.md

     C:\> echo (read 'xyxxy)| java -jar lambda\target\jmurmel.jar ==> xyxxy

-Note that in an EOF occurs while reading an S-expression an error will be thrown even when `eof-obj` was used.
+Note that if an EOF occurs while reading an S-expression an error will be thrown even when `eof-obj` was used.

 `write` accepts an optional boolean argument `print-escape-p`.